 What is the Docs REST API?

-The REST-based API has been introduced to support enhanced integration with the Docs application, and provides improved architecture over the previous SOAP API as the foundation for future API development.
-The REST API supports data calls for the following main components of system data:
+The REST-based API supports enhanced integration between the Docs application and internal firm systems.
+The API supports multiple data calls for the following main components of system data:

 - Clearing Account